phoenixframework/phoenix/C_routing.md

 end
 ```

-In general, the scoping rules for pipelines behave as you would expect.
+In general, the scoping rules for pipelines behave as you might expect.
 In this example, all routes will pipe through the `:browser` pipeline, because the `/` scope encloses all the routes.
-Only the `reviews` resources routes will additionally pipe through the `:review_checks` pipeline, because we declare `pipe_through :review_checks` within the `/reviews` scope, where the `reviews` resources routes are.
+Only the `reviews` resources routes will pipe through the `:review_checks` pipeline, however, because we declare `pipe_through :review_checks` within the `/reviews` scope, where the `reviews` resources routes are.

 #####Creating New Pipelines